 Despite being heated at 180 ºC (356 ºF) for 36 hours, two varieties of extra virgin olive oil exhibited strong resistance to oxidative damage and retained most of their “minor [phenolic] compounds.”
 Another study added olive phenols to vegetable oil, then heated it.
 Adding the olive phenols made the vegetable oil more resistant to oxidation and preserved the vitamin E content, offering more protection than even a synthetic antioxidant designed to do the job.

 It’s not just that nothing bad really happens when you cook with EVOO.
 It’s also that uniquely good things happen when you cook with it.

-I’ll occasionally take a teaspoon straight up, if it’s good stuff (and I only have good stuff).
+I’ll occasionally take a teaspoon straight up, if it’s good stuff (and I only have the good stuff—in fact, I make and sell my own EVOO to fit my taste).
 I really relish that peppery bite you get in the back of your throat—that’s the polyphenol burn.

 I drizzle it on cooked lamb—often marinated in nothing but the same olive oil—and follow with flaky salt.
 Lamb stands up well to more complex marinades, but it’s also great grilled plain and drizzled with good EVOO and salt.
 Nothing else.